aka: Trench Run

 - Air Force Delta Strike takes this Up to Eleven with one of these about every other mission, including several canyon-runs, an entire mission taking place in a subway tunnel, an attack run down a giant railgun barrel three times in one mission, diving into tornado funnel clouds, ...you get the idea

-- Freespace has a fanmade Vasudan installation (the GVI Karnak) includes destructible doors and a hollow superstructure, specifically to allow this trope to be pulled off.
-The campaign Silent Threat Reborn plays with it by having an enemy fighter attempt to do this, with the player having to fly inside to defend the station's reactor.
+- A fanmade Vasudan installation (the GVI Karnak) includes destructible doors and a hollow superstructure, specifically to allow this trope to be pulled off.
+The campaign Silent Threat: Reborn plays with it by having an enemy fighter attempt to do this, with the player having to fly inside to defend the station's reactor.
 Far from being a Scrappy Mechanic, most players consider this totally awesome.

 - Several more mods have gone this route: the Star Fortress Amaterasu and the Hertak Flagship both have hollow areas on the interior that a pilot can exploit to blow up their weakpoints.
 There have also been several hollow asteroid models for use as installations.